All Episodes

 I told you not to, but you did anyway.

-It was really something else.
+And it was really something else.

-And then you sent me a message saying for this show we would discuss something called the Devil's Workshop.
+And then you sent me a message saying for this show, we would discuss something called the Devil's Workshop.

-Well, you recall I spent a lot of time looking into this concept that there is an entity That is connected with our idea of something and we covered all of that and I said there's two things that I'm looking at now and I want to follow up on.
+Well, you recall that I spent a lot of time looking into this concept that there is an entity that is connected with our idea of something.

-One is the strategy that this supernatural entity is attempting to execute and the other is a project that it has.
+One is the strategy that this supernatural entity is attempting to execute.

-Now the strategy I talked about involved at the time, our last show, I said that there are puppets, human puppets, that are being manipulated.
+Now, the strategy I talked about involved, at the time, our last show, I said that there are puppets, human puppets, that are being manipulated.

 And that this one particular stratagem involved an assassination team of three individuals that would assassinate a high-ranking Israeli cleric or official.